Antiz96/Linux-Server/Servers/Proxmox.md

 To create automatic backup jobs for VMs, from the WebUI:

-"Datacenter" --> "Backup" --> "Add" (select the node, backup storage, schedule, VMs to backup, etc..., then click "Create").
+"Datacenter" --> "Backup" --> "Add" (select the node, backup storage, schedule, VMs to backup, retention threshold from the retention tab, etc..., then click "Create").

 ### Create a dedicated admin user (and disable the default root pam user access)